Why Small Businesses Fail and How to Avoid Failure

 This is one of the most common reasons for failure; people start businesses because they want to do a particular thing or love a particular product.
 I don't know how to put this any more strongly; it's not about you, it's about them - your potential customers.

 That's why everyone thinking of starting a small business should do a business plan.
 A business plan is your ultimate planning tool and safeguards against business failure.
-When you work through it, you'll do the market research you need to do and find out whether or not there is a market for your product.
+When you work through it, you'll do the market research you need to do and find out whether there is a market for your product.
 Need a business plan template?
 A business plan outline will lead you through the process.

 Get the Money Sorted